grants and funding

 Know the fund you’re applying for: Read and follow the grant requirements thoroughly.
 This includes ensuring that the fund is willing to give grants to playground projects and that the grant is eligible in your district.

 Align your cause to theirs: In continuation of no. 2, align your cause with the funds.
 If they want to create healthier communities or enhance the community’s outdoor activity areas, discuss that specifically in relation to your project.
+Perhaps the organization focuses on inclusivity, and you've planned for an accessible playground that brings play to everyone.
 Highlight how the playground will benefit your local community so stakeholders know how their engagement is beneficial.

 Know your audience and their needs: What does your own community or school need?
 Knowing and answering these questions is a vital part of the application.
 Showcase the community is fully behind your project and that your playground has their support.